Don’t toss that cube storage, upcycle it into a beautiful console instead.

-They moved from apartment to apartment and to our home.
-Then as we replaced them with “real” furniture, were shoved in the corners of our basement.
+They moved from apartment to apartment and then to our home.
+As we bought “real” furniture, they were shoved in the corners of our basement.

-While they are useful for organizing and storing lots of stuff that comes with kids, they are not pretty.
-But with just a few simple additions and an afternoon of work, you can transform them into something really wondeful!
+While they are useful for organizing and storing all the things that come with kids, they are not pretty.
+But with just a few simple additions and an afternoon of work, you can transform them into something really wonderful!

-After transforming the basic bookcases into my fantastic rolling work table, I was excited to transform the white cube bookcase too.
+After transforming some basic bookcases into my fantastic rolling craft table, I was excited to transform the white cube bookcase too.

 A console table would be perfect under the large window in my new office & craft room.
-So, I decided to upcycle the unloved bookcase into a simple farmhouse console table DIY.
+So, I decided to upcycle the unloved cube bookcase into a simple console table.